 3.2 Dashboard - Display participant summaries, engagement levels, and progress over time. - Access to action plans and progress reports.

-3.3 Assessments - Baseline and progress assessments for each of the seven realms: Body, Lifestyle, Mind, Emotion, Spirit, Social, and Environment. - Monthly progress assessments with graphical data outputs.
+3.3 Assessments - Baseline and progress assessments with reports for each of the seven realms: Body, Lifestyle, Mind, Emotion, Spirit, Social, and Environment. - Monthly progress assessments with graphical data outputs.

 3.4 Online Lessons - Access to the Seven Realms online lessons, with video content, documents, and quizzes. - Lessons will be available in a mobile-optimized format, with shorter videos and closed captions.